Improv Shakespeare at Fort Mason. Actors query us as foghorns moan:

 The dream's no metaphor.
 Imprimis, I do scent auras; awkwardly suppress

 Insights I can't have.
-Mustn't spook the rubes!
-But that's old news
+Don't spook the rubes!
+But to me, old news,

 If closeted--although, dear players, to you I now confess.